Processing Event Hubs Capture files using Spark

 It’s Important to understand that this is not your schema.
 Regardless of what kind of data you sent to Event Hubs or weather it had schema or not, this structure probably won’t do you any good when you want to work with your data.

-The data you sent, is actually stored in it’s entirety in the Body field (which is represented as Bytes).
+The data you sent, is actually stored in it’s entirety in the Body

 So what we need to do is to extract take these bytes from the Body field, decode them in the desired encoding, and parse the result into our schema.